Blog · By The Packaging Vista Team · June 20, 2026

 Foam vs. Paperboard Inserts: Which Protects Better?

 Foam and paperboard inserts both stop a product from moving, but they protect, present, and recycle very differently.
-Choosing between them is one of the most common insert questions.
-This comparison is part of our inserts and unboxing guide.
+Choosing between these two protective inserts is one of the most common custom inserts questions, because the right answer depends on how fragile your product is, how it should look on opening, and how much sustainability matters to your brand.
+This comparison of foam vs. paperboard inserts is part of our inserts and unboxing guide.

 Quick comparison